mergeability/mergeable/docs/README.md

 7. Do a test pull request to check if everything is working

 ## Contributions
- [Contribute](https://github.com/jusx/mergeable/blob/master/CONTRIBUTING.md) by creating a pull request or create a [new issue](https://github.com/jusx/mergeable/issues) to request for features.
+ [Contribute](https://github.com/jusx/mergeable/blob/master/CONTRIBUTING.md) by creating a pull request or create a [new issue](https://github.com/jusx/mergeable/issues) to request features.